 Solenoid Valve sealing

 The leaking of the valve directly relies upon the tightness of the sealing of the solenoid valve.
 If there is no ventilation and the valve is in casual use, there will be no air or fluid leakage.
 However, during a routine operation, if there is a sound of exhaust in the valve, there must be a leakage of air in the solenoid valve.
 More considerable leakages can be easily found by this method, but it is insufficient for more minor leakages; you need a different trick to find out small air leakage.
-You need to apply a layer of soapy water on the solenoid valve and check for an air bubble on it, the area which shows bubbles that area is affected and has air leakage.
+You need to apply a layer of soapy water to the solenoid valve and check for an air bubble on it, the area which shows bubbles that area is affected and has air leakage.
 It would be best if you kept an eye on the soapy water amount you are pouring; it shouldn’t go inside the solenoid valve.

 Image Source: Surplus Center